João Teixeira Pinto: Military career

 Pinto served as an officer in various Portuguese colonies in Africa.
 First from 1902 to 1911, in Portuguese Angola, in following his fathers footsteps.
 In Portuguese Guinea, he played a decisive role in the pacification of the Oio Region between 1912 and 1916.
 Between 1913 and 1915, Pinto used Askari troops to impose Portuguese rule and to crush resistance to hut tax by destroying villages and seizing cattle, which caused many to flee to Senegal or the forests.
 The cost of his forces and the return to budget deficits led to his recall in 1915.
 An outraged Portuguese lawyer later published a damning report on the atrocities committed by African mercenaries under the command of Abdul Injai and Pinto."Numerous bands, in which were also found the old, the crippled, women and children, fled, terrorized in the face of the triumphant march of the force of the irregulars [the mercenaries].
 And in the disorderly flight, numerous natives, men, women, old people, children and the crippled, perished, drowned in the river, and ... mercilessly killed by the same irregulars.
 Then followed assaults on the tabancas [villages], these being sacked and burned; their undefended inhabitants were slaughtered; the fields were devastated totally destroyed....
 Today, the rich and extensive territory inhabited by Pepels is in the greatest desolation and misery."Upon the onset of the Portuguese declaration of war against Germany in 1916, Pinto was transferred for the military administration of Portuguese Mozambique.
 In Mozambique, Pinto oversaw troop movements and took command of several offensives into German East Africa, in coordination with both the British and Belgian armies.
 The East African Campaign continued despite the majority of the colony being overrun.
 The Imperial German chief commander in East Africa, Paul von Lettow-Vorbeck (The Lion of Africa), decided to resist the occupying armies with the first modern use of guerrilla warfare tactics.

 Battle of Ngomano and death

 João Pinto was struck and killed fighting against a German attack in the defense of Fort Ngomano.
 The Portuguese suffered a heavy defeat in a rout, with all commanding officers killed in battle and all soldiers either became casualties or were captured.
-In all, 25 Portuguese and 162 Askari were killed while only a few Askari and one German died on the attacking side.
+In all, 25 Portuguese and 162 Portuguese Askari were killed while only a few German Askari and one German died on the attacking side.
 Seven hundred prisoners of war were used by the Germans as porters for the 250,000 rounds of ammunition, six machine guns and several hundred rifles that were also captured.
 This much needed German victory effectively resupplied the whole of von Lettow-Vorbeck's army.